-The possible Preliminary outcome of the course is a Statement of Attainment towards a SIT20316 Certificate II in Hospitality.
-Assessments are competency based.
-Students' will need to be able to consistently apply the specific knowledge and skills of each unit of competency.
-Competency assessment is graded as "not yet competent" or "competent'.
-In some cases other descriptive words may be used leading up to "competent".
-A course mark is not allocated.
+The assessment components in this course are competency based.
+This means that students need to demonstrate that they have gained and can apply the specific knowledge and skills of each unit of competency.
+Competency assessment is graded as "not yet competent" or "competent".
+In some cases, other descriptive words may be used leading up to "competent".
+This means a course mark is not allocated.

-Public Schools NSW - Tamworth RTO 90162
+Tamworth RTO 90162 September 2023